dgaydukov/cert-aws/sa/files/sa.md

 * inbound - forward dns query from on-premise to vpc
 * outbound - forward dns query from vpc to on-premise dns resolver For both types, IP are private, so in order to work you have to connect your network to vpc through DX/VPN.
+Traffic flow - you can manually add dns records to your hosted zones, but it can be complex to manage them.
+So you can create traffic flow in visual editor and manage all your dns records from there.
+You can use versioning to quickly restore any previous version.
+You can manage hundreds of records with nice visual editor.

 ###### RDS
 RDS (Relational Database Service) - aws managed service, that make it easy install/operate relational database in the cloud.
 It helps easily scale compute resources or storage associated with your db, simplifies replication.